0xB10C/bitcoin/doc/tracing.md

 [contrib/tracing/]: ../contrib/tracing/

-#### No expensive computations for tracepoints
+#### Limit expensive computations for tracepoints
-Data passed to the tracepoint should be inexpensive to compute.
-Although the tracepoint itself only has overhead when enabled, the code to compute arguments is always run - even if the tracepoint is not used.
-For example, avoid serialization and parsing.
+While the tracepoint arguments are only prepared when we attach something to the tracepoint, an argument preparation should never hang the process.
+Hashing and serialization of data structures is probably fine, a `sleep(10s)` not.

 #### Semi-stable API
 Tracepoints should have a semi-stable API.
 Users should be able to rely on the